alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 And in the area of mentioning problems and not shoving them under the nearest carpet: mentioning that C++ as of C++23 still lacks portable Unicode *console input* functionality, which it should have so that a student also in portable C++ can write a little program that asks for his or her name, and that displays it correctly in a personalized greeting &mdash; the natural “Hello, world!”
 2 program.

+Nitpick 1: `main` is described as “the usual entry point for executable code”.
+The “entry point” term for `main` has unfortunately now even been adopted by cppreference, so this description uses now established terminology and is OK that way.
+But there’s no need to use that term and using it is very misleading, in two ways: (1) user code can be executed before and after `main`, so `main` is decidely not where execution enters the user code of the program, and (2) the term *entry point* used to refer unambigously to the machine code level entry point, the entry point that one specifies to a linker, but now when *entry point* is used also for `main` one may need to clarify (especially to learners) whether one is talking about the *machine code entry point* or the *user code “entry point”*, which should be unnecessary to do.

-Nitpick 1: for deduced return type *notation* I prefer to specify that explicitly, like `auto foo() -> auto { …`, instead of implicitly like `auto foo() { …` as in the book’s example.
+Nitpick 2: for deduced return type *notation* I prefer to specify that explicitly, like `auto foo() -> auto { …`, instead of implicitly like `auto foo() { …` as in the book’s example.
 I’m not entirely sure but I think the explicit deduced return type notation, my preferred notation, was introduced in C++14.
 It was not valid in C++11.

-Nitpick 2: for the deduced return type *discussion* I would have liked mention of and a link to Andrei Alexandrescu’s classic C++03 article [“Min and Max Redivivus”](https://web.archive.org/web/20030114105307/http://www.cuj.com/experts/1904/alexandr.htm).
+Nitpick 3: for the deduced return type *discussion* I would have liked mention of and a link to Andrei Alexandrescu’s classic C++03 article [“Min and Max Redivivus”](https://web.archive.org/web/20030114105307/http://www.cuj.com/experts/1904/alexandr.htm).

 General impression: the chapter does a good job of pointing out that modern C++ is different from C++03, but is too long-winded about other intro stuff, and as I see it the text really should have mentioned replacing iostreams output with C++23’s `std::print` or the {fmt} library &mdash; a big and fundamental change.

-## Bjeff!
+## Chapter 2 &mdash; “Containers, iterators, and ranges”.

 asdasd